Rool Svelte

 // Propertieschannel.idchannel.namechannel.rolechannel.channelId

-// Object operationsawait channel.getObject(id)await channel.createObject({ data: { text: 'Hello' } })await channel.updateObject(id, { data: { text: 'Updated' } })await channel.deleteObjects([id])await channel.findObjects({ collection: 'note' })
+// Object operations — addressed by location (`/space/<collection>/<basename>.json`)await channel.getObject(location)await channel.createObject('note', { text: 'Hello' })await channel.createObject('note', { text: 'Hello' }, { basename: 'welcome' })await channel.updateObject(location, { data: { text: 'Updated' } })await channel.moveObject(from, to)await channel.deleteObjects([location])await channel.findObjects({ collection: 'note' })

 // AIawait channel.prompt('Summarize everything')